 Introduction to CPIX¶

-Ideally, a DRM provider supplies a CPIX document, which can then be used as input for Unified Origin; see Command-line options for specifying CPIX document URLs for the various contexts in which you can use a CPIX document with Origin.
+Ideally, a DRM provider supplies a CPIX document, which can then be used as input for the Unified Streaming Platform; see Command-line options for specifying CPIX document URLs for the various contexts in which you can use a CPIX document.
 If your DRM provider does not (yet) supply a CPIX document, it is possible to create one yourself.

-We do not recommend the use of CPIX documents unless required for advanced use cases such as different DRMs / KID:CEKs per playout format, multiple keys and key rotation.
-Not all use cases supported by our non-CPIX DRM options can be represented in a CPIX document.
+We do not recommend the use of CPIX documents unless required for advanced use cases, such as different DRMs / KID:CEKs per playout format, multiple keys, key rotation, or setting the common encryption scheme type.
 The use of CPIX documents in combination with non-CPIX based DRM options in a single server manifest is not supported.

 Minimum info necessary¶